 The third hearing was held on September 25 at the Çağlayan courthouse.
 Three suspects delivered statements during the hearing, in which Cumhuriyet columnist Kadri Gürsel was released pending judgment.

 During the fourth hearing, held on October 31, digital forensics expert Tuncay Beşikçi testified in relation to ByLock, an encrypted communication application that authorities say was used exclusively by members of the Fethullah Gülen network.
 During the hearing, a new piece of evidence was introduced by the investigating prosecutor despite objection from defense attorneys.
 The session concluded without any new release orders.

 The hearing scheduled for December 25 and 26 was concluded earlier than expected after Ahmet Şık’s defense statement was cut short on grounds that it was “political” and Şık was removed from the courtroom.
 On the first day, after the presiding judge had Şık expelled from the courtroom on grounds that he “disrupted the order of the proceedings,” Cumhuriyet’s lawyers filed for a recusal.
-The panel of judges then decided that it would not be possible to hear the two witnesses who were expected to testify during the hearing and went on to issue an interim ruling, ordering the continuation of detention of the defendants on remand, and of the judicial control terms imposed on the other defendants in the case, setting March 9, 2018, as the date of the next hearing.
+The panel of judges then decided that it would not be possible to hear the two witnesses who were expected to testify during the hearing and went on to issue an interim ruling, ordering the continuation of detention of the defendants on remand, and of the judicial control measures imposed on the other defendants in the case, setting March 9, 2018, as the date of the next hearing.

 At the end of the March 9 hearing, reporter Ahmet Şık and editor-in-chief Murat Sabuncu were released from pretrial detention pending the conclusion of the trial.
 The court ordered the continuation of the detention of Akın Atalay, and it also set March 16 as the date of the next hearing.